SousaESilvaLucas/chat-app/README.md

 **Software:**

-- Node (see .nvmrc to see which node version to install)
+- Node
-- RabbitMQ
+- RabbitMQ (I used the docker image)
+- Docker

 **Configuration:**